saivamsi-github/loopme-ios-sdk/README.md

 Check out our `Demo` project as an example of `loopme-ios-sdk` integration.

 ## What's new ##
-**v5.2.3**
+**v5.2.4**

 Please view the [changelog](CHANGELOG.md) for details.

-- Fixed landscape interstitial video with portrait apps.
+- Added adaptive size to interstitial video for multitasking in iOS 9.

 ## License ##